hayeah/ruby-bootcamp-mongoid/w01d03-rspec-and-ci.md

 2 examples, 0 failures
 ```

-## Complete the Spec
+## Complete the Test Suite

-Now you should finish writing the spec on your own.
+Finish writing the spec on your own.
 Remember, your spec should follow the structure of your module.
 So `document_spec.rb` might look like:

 ```ruby
 describe MyMongoid::Document do